top of page

 Wabi-Sabi: The Art Of Imperfection

-Wabi-sabi—a Japanese concept that resonates strongly within me.
-What is wabi-sabi?
-I could explain the concept of wabi-sabi briefly as being the expression of beauty through imperfection and simplicity.
+Wabi-sabi—a Japanese concept that resonates deeply with me.
+At its simplest, it might be described as the expression of beauty through imperfection and simplicity.

 Featured Posts